Memento (film): Box office

 Memento was a box office success.
 In the United States, during its opening weekend, it was released in only 11 theaters, but by week 11 it was distributed to more than 500 theaters.
-It grossed over $25 million in North America and $14 million in other countries, making the film's total worldwide gross some $40 million as of August 2007.
+It grossed over $25 million in North America and $14 million in other countries, combining for a total worldwide gross of $40 million.
 During its theatrical run, it did not place higher than eighth in the list of highest-grossing movies for a single weekend.

 Critical response

 Memento was met with critical acclaim.
-On review aggregator Rotten Tomatoes, the film received an approval rating of 93% based on 179 reviews, with an average rating of 8.3/10.
+On review aggregator Rotten Tomatoes, the film received an approval rating of 94% based on 185 reviews, with an average rating of 8.3/10.
 The site's critical consensus reads, "Christopher Nolan skillfully guides the audience through Memento's fractured narrative, seeping his film in existential dread."
-On Metacritic, the film has a weighted average score of 81 out of 100 based on 34 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 83 out of 100 based on 34 critics, indicating "universal acclaim".

 Film critic James Berardinelli gave the film four out of four stars, ranking it number one on his year-end Top Ten list and number sixty-three on his All-Time Top 100 films.
 In his review, he called it an "endlessly fascinating, wonderfully open-ended motion picture [that] will be remembered by many who see it as one of the best films of the year".
 Berardinelli praised the film's backwards narrative, saying that "what really distinguishes this film is its brilliant, innovative structure", and noted that Guy Pearce gives an "astounding ... tight, and thoroughly convincing performance".
 In 2009, Berardinelli chose Memento as his #3 best movie of the decade.
 William Arnold of the Seattle Post-Intelligencer writes that Memento is a "delicious one-time treat", and emphasizes that director Christopher Nolan "not only makes Memento work as a non-linear puzzle film, but as a tense, atmospheric thriller".
 Rob Blackwelder noted that "Nolan has a crackerjack command over the intricacies of this story.
 He makes every single element of the film a clue to the larger picture ... as the story edges back toward the origins of [Leonard's] quest".